Al-Sad/mdFCN/README.md

 ## Demo Scripts:
 The developed mdFCN package contains the following demo scripts within its directory:
 ### Demo_1_mdFC_pipeline.m
 -   This demo script produces generates the study overview in Fig. 1.
-Note that the neonateís raw EEG and neurocognitive scores are not supplied, and the code uses random numbers as example.
+Note that the neonate‚Äôs raw EEG and neurocognitive scores are not supplied, and the code uses random numbers as example.
 ### Demo_2_correlation_analysis.m
 -   This demo script generates the correlation analysis results in Fig. 4.
-Note that the neonateís raw EEG and neurocognitive scores are not supplied, and the code uses random numbers as example. ### Demo_3_multiplexity_analysis.m
+Note that the neonate‚Äôs raw EEG and neurocognitive scores are not supplied, and the code uses random numbers as example. ### Demo_3_multiplexity_analysis.m
 -   This demo script generates the multiplexity analysis results in Fig. 5.
 ### Demo_4_pipeline_verification.m
 -   This demo script generates the mdFCN verification results in Fig. 6.